fbandeirac/stoneworks/blog/2019-03-22-markdown-examples.en.md

 ---
 title: Creating GitHub Profile README
 description: >-
-  How to activate this feature and give your personal touch to your github profile.
+  How to activate this feature and give your personal touch to your GitHub profile.
 date: '2020-08-23 04:21:23'
 image: /assets/img/simple_octocat_computer.png